tyr-lang/test.conformance/Roadmap.md

 - Semantics-based parsing
   * Parsing is a separate phase which is required to build good IDEs

 - Type safety in the sense of formal correctness of cast free code
   * We have a C API
   * Code is not free of casts
   * It will just encourage the usage of unchecked casts
   * Code should reflect the architecture and thoughts of programmers
   * Nonetheless, we will try our best not to introduce any unsound conversion that cannot be checked by changing the compiler backend.

 - Top-level data entities
+  * Harmful for tool support and IDEs
+  * Harmful for high-quality error messages and quickfix proposals
+  * type var/vals are a good alternative

 - Nested classes
+  * Harmful for tool support and IDEs
+  * Harmful for high-quality error messages and quickfix proposals

 - Lambda expressions / Closures / Anonymous functions
+  * Harmful for high-quality and high-performance code
+  * Harmful for tool support and IDEs
+  * Generalized binders and function objects are good alternatives

 - GC / implicit RC for heap objects
   * Having a GC in a programming language is the most fundamental decision and it cannot be changed later on.
 When Tyr started in 2017, it was meant as a research project for the type-oriented programming paradigm.
-Hence, the name Tyr (TYpe oriented Research language).
+Hence, the name Tyr (TYpe-oriented Research language).
 In such a setup, having a GC is not an option.
-   * In practice, GC overhead is at least a factor of two.
+  * In practice, GC overhead is at least a factor of two
+  * In practice, GC does not prevent memory leaks

- - runtime Tyr code loading
+- Runtime Tyr code loading
   * Cannot be combined with O(1) OOP algorithms and a lot of OOP-related optimizations.
     This is because the exact type hierarchy is no longer known.
     Hence, one cannot, for instance, remove entities from itables or vtables that have only one realization in a given program.
   * is not really required in the cloud age
   * runtime code loading can cause very complex and expensive bugs, especially with ODR violations in C++ and Java
   * Still, even today one can use dlopen and load C or C++ code at runtime

- - JIT
+- Just-In-Time compilation
-   * if no runtime code loading exists, JIT is a bad idea in almost all cases
+  * If no runtime code loading exists, JIT is a bad idea in almost all cases

- - easy to use cheap reflection
+- Easy-to-use cheap reflection
+  * Allows code styles that harm scalability and performance
+  * Class members are a good alternative